 - Lastly, make sure to identify all of your fiduciaries including both those working for your firm and those vendors to whom you have delegated some of the responsibilities to.
 Identify anyone who is working on your plan or has delegated responsibilities who is NOT a fiduciary as well.
 Make sure anyone who you believe is a fiduciary has acknowledged that status in writing.
 If you do not feel you are an expert in an area of administering the plan or selecting or monitoring the funds, look at hiring an expert who is willing to be a fiduciary to the plan to assist you.
 Some examples of fiduciaries that you can hire include 3(21) investment advisors and 3(38) investment managers, and 3(16) administrators.

-At ML&R Wealth Management, our retirement and investment advisory staff have many, many years of experience working with recordkeepers and custodians.
+At ML&R Wealth Management, our retirement and investment advisory staff have many, many years of experience working with record keepers and custodians.
 We are happy to serve as a TPA, a 3(16), a 3(21), or a 3(38) advisor for your corporate retirement plans in Austin and ensure the longevity of your personal wealth management goals.